NMortvanski/Master-Project-Natasa-Mortvanski/README.md

   Contains R script for running Shiny app that creates density and box plots of alpha diversity distributions in healthy dataset stratified by different columns of metadata.

+* run_all.r:

+  Script that utilize the make_reports.R function and creates HTML reports for all Rmd files in the project.